 Radioplane RP-5A Target Drone

-The US Army called it the OQ-2A and OQ-2B, while the US Navy called it the TDD-1 which stood for "Target Drone, Denny".
-No matter what they were called, the RP-5A, OQ-2, TDD-1 were very effective antiaircraft training target drones.
+The US Army called it the OQ-2A and OQ-2B, while the US Navy called it the TDD-l which stood for "Target Drone, Denny".
+No matter what they were called, the RP-5A, OQ-2, TDD-l was very effective antiaircraft training target drones.
 Up to the introduction of these small target drones, the antiaircraft gunnery crews target practice was limited to shooting at towed target sleeves.
 The use of the "sleeves" had numerous drawbacks: (1) they flew only in straight lines, (2) they didn't look like airplanes, (3) during a target run, the crews could not tell whether or not the sleeve had been hit, and (4) the danger of hitting the tow aircraft was always there.

 In 1952, Radioplane became the Radioplane Division of Northrop Aircraft, Inc. Later the Radioplane Division became known as the Ventura Division, Northrop Corporation.
 Reginald Denny died in 16 June 1967, at the age of 75.

 Wing Loading 6.12 lb./sq. ft.
+Wingspan 146.7 inches

 Wing Area 19.24 sq. ft.
+Overall Length 104.3 inches

-Fuel Tank 1.8 U.S. gal
+Fuel Tank 1.8 U.S. gal Maximum Speed 85 mph

 Flight Duration 1 hr.
 10 min.